About Bromley Education

 Matt Bromley is an education journalist and author with over eighteen years’ experience in teaching and leadership.
 He works as a consultant, speaker, and trainer, and is a primary school governor.

 Matt writes for various newspapers and magazines including TES, SecEd, Headteacher Update, SEN Leader, School Business Manager Magazine, and School Inspection+Improvement Magazine.

 He regularly speaks at national and international conferences and events, and provides education advice to charities, government agencies, training providers, colleges and multi-academy trusts.
-He works as a consultant and trainer with several companies including the Autus Group, Creative Education, CPD for Teachers, Osiris Educational, Forum Business Media, Keynote Educational, the ETF, Engage Education, and the Association of Colleges.
+He works as a consultant and trainer with several companies including Creative Education, Osiris Educational, Forum Business Media, Keynote Educational, the ETF, Engage Education, and the Association of Colleges.
 He also provides a wide selection of direct-to-market consultancy and training services through his own company, Bromley Education, which he founded in 2012.

 Between 2013 and 2016 Matt was the Group Director of Teaching and Learning for a large further education college and multi-academy trust and was responsible for improving the quality of teaching of c30,000 students.
 During his tenure the Ofsted judgment for further education provision improved from ‘requires improvement’ to ‘good’ with outstanding features, teacher training provision was graded ‘outstanding’, higher education provision was ‘commended’ by the QAA, and exam results placed the college within the top 20th percentile in the country.
 Matt was also a sponsor and governor of the trust’s secondary academy which, during this tenure, achieved the best GCSE results in its history.
 As part of his role, Matt was also the Principal Designate of a Studio School during its pre-opening phase.